January 15, 2020

 His junior year, Aigars was one of two carpentry students hired by Williamson to work on campus projects during the summer.
-The work included building a back deck for Reverend Mark Specht 7W7, and renovating the house that Director of Operations Corey Jackson 0W3 lives in.
+The work included building a back deck for Reverend Mark Specht 7W7, and renovating the house that Vice President of Plans and Operations Corey Jackson 0W3 lives in.
 “You can be so creative working on real-world projects.”

 Aigars gets just as fired up when talking about his teacher.
 He is grateful to Mr. Neville for encouraging balance in life.
 In the middle of Aigars’ junior year, Mike Neville noticed Aigars getting stressed out from the many side jobs and extra projects he was working on.
 “He was burning himself out,” says Mr. Neville who remembers, as a young carpenter, how overdoing it got in the way of spending quality time with his own kids.

 Aigars is looking ahead; he wants to be with his brothers, and to keep the joy he experiences from doing carpentry.